Riven Build Guide by BreakTheMeta

 Once the first enemy bot turret is down, you can take the following paths to get behind your enemy.
 From there, you'll be able to force a fight that favors you (assuming you and your carry are even in CS/items or stronger than the enemy bot lane).
 Ward up to make sure you don't run into the enemy jungler.

-Since my match history seems to be bothering some people, I'd just like to point out that I buy tears during the last moments of the game when I am dead and won't be respawning before the game ends.
+I'd just like to point out that I buy tears during the last moments of the game when I am dead and won't be respawning before the game ends.
 It was a habit I developed a long time ago and I decided to stick with it just for the hell of it.
 I don't buy them in the middle of the game, contrary to popular belief.